 One of the earliest forms of display advertising, image advertisements are exactly as the name suggests.
 These are static banners that can be placed on any designated part of a website or mobile app, such as the header, footer, between paragraphs, on the sidebars, etc. Since they are only clickable images, the CTA (call-to-action) must be encapsulated in the single image.
 The image though, can contain a juxtaposition of text and photos or even just text or an illustration.

 Image ads are visible more attractive than text-only ads, offering more incentive to the viewer to see/read/click on it.
 However, they are restricted in where you can place them, as inventories are limited for any publisher and structured formats mean that readers can easily gloss over sections such as footers and sidebars.
 Headers and spaces between paragraphs do much better when it comes to image ad placement, almost forcing the visitor to look, if not click.
 Image banners are great for brand awareness campaigns, which do not necessarily need a click for conversion.
 Clicks still help in tracking how well your marketing campaign is doing, though.

-A relatively new trend with email service providers such as Gmail is the email advertisement format.
+A relatively new trend with email service providers such as Gmail, Mailbird and others, is the email advertisement format.
 Unlike the simultaneously used HTML5 ads on the header or sidebar, email ads look just like emails, whether you check your mailbox on the app or the webpage.
 When they were launched initially, their CTR was off the charts, since most people scarcely noticed the “Ad” tag next to the sender image.